apache/couchdb-documentation/src/ddocs/ddocs.rst

 .. versionadded:: 2.2

-Aproximates the number of distinct keys in a view index using a variant of the `HyperLogLog`_ algorithm.
+Approximates the number of distinct keys in a view index using a variant of the `HyperLogLog`_ algorithm.
 This algorithm enables an efficient, parallelizable computation of cardinality using fixed memory resources.
 CouchDB has configured the underlying data structure to have a relative error of ~2%.